 If you’re looking for a solid WordPress page builder and want to avoid a long winded post, my top recommendation is the premium version of Beaver Builder.
-My second choice, although probably just as good, is a page builder called Elementor.
+My second choice is a page builder called Oxygen.

-Visual Composer (now called WPBakery) is also pretty good however there are some drawbacks you won’t find with Beaver Builder or Elementor.
-Although there is a lite version of Beaver Builder and Elementor I will only suggest using the premium versions.
+Visual Composer (now called WPBakery) still works okay, however there are some drawbacks you won’t find with the others.
+Although there is a lite version of Beaver Builder, I only suggest using the premium versions.

 The Benefits of Beaver Builder

 With the emergence of the Beaver Builder page builder plugin, I had a much higher opinion of page builders.The best part is, if you use Beaver Builder and later delete it, your content is still on the page.
 Yes, you will lose the appearance, but all the content will display.
 This is huge for SEO since the search engines could care less what your page looks like and is basically only interested in the html content.
 You can always go back and tweak things a bit using css.